 Having focus is essential in sales.
 We are more likely to succeed when we spend our time on activities that produce results and develop business potential.
 However, there are times we procrastinate or prefer to focus our energy on non-sales related tasks.
 From analysing previous sales results, preparing for the next call, to finalising presentations, salespeople who do not know how to shift their focus or become bogged down in the sales process, will not achieve maximum results.

-The current average Sales Excuse Index across Australia and New Zealand is 37%.
+The current average Sales Excuse Index® of salespeople in Australia 37%.
 This means the average sales professional spends 37% of their time on non-sales related activities and 63% of their time focused on the sales process.
 If a salesperson has a lower Sales Excuse Index® they are more likely to focus directly on sales related activities.

-The Sales Excuse Index is a powerful tool to identify the potential of each team member.
-It can also be used to calculate an average Excuse Index across a sales team.
-A team with a low average Excuse Index score can signal a productive successful sale team.
-However, if the average Excuse Index is higher than expected, this could highlight a need for training and development.
+The Sales Excuse Index® is a powerful tool to identify the potential of each team member.
+It can also be used to calculate an average Excuse Index® across a sales team.
+A team with a low average Excuse Index® score can signal a productive successful sale team.
+However, if the average Excuse Index® is higher than expected, this could highlight a need for training and development.
 Understanding the average team Sales Excuse Index will help managers recognise whether they need to develop the efficiency of their teams.

 Good salespeople understand the importance of focus.
 A team comprised of sales professional that are motivated to achieve sales tasks are more effective in achieving the desired goals.
-Regular workplace training and coaching are vital to keep your sales professionals up-skilled and motivated.
-FinxS Sales Excuse Index is a great starting point to recognise where to focus development needs.
+Regular workplace assessments, sales training and coaching are vital to keep your sales professionals up-skilled and motivated.
+FinxS Sales Excuse Index® is a great starting point to recognise where to focus development needs.